This post may contain affiliate links. Please read our disclosure policy.

 one chicken thigh seasoned with salt and pepper in a small saucepan.

-1. If no oil is left in the pot, add an additional 1/2 tablespoon of oil.
-Add the chopped onions, celery, carrots, garlic, and 1/8 teaspoon of salt.
-Cook, stirring occasionally until the vegetables have softened, about 5 minutes.
-Add the flour to the vegetables and cook, stirring frequently for 2 minutes.
+• Add the chopped onions, celery, carrots, garlic, and 1/8 teaspoon salt.
+Cook, stirring occasionally, until the vegetables soften, about 5 minutes.

 chopped celery, onions, carrots, and garlic in a small saucepan.